Delaware State Fair: Casino

 Harrington Raceway & Casino operates on the fairgrounds year round and consists of a harness racetrack and a casino offering slot machines, table games, and sports betting.

 Winter Season

 During the winter season the Centre Ice Rink located on the fair grounds hosts public skating and Ice hockey sessions.

+In January 2025, it was announced by the Fair that the Centre would close as an ice rink due to rising maintenance costs.